Top of the Foot Pain:

 - We have had tremendous success healing this issue with orthotics, taping, certain types of shoe and foot modifications.
 It is not unusual to get at least 50% pain relief by simply switching to a good shoe and getting 75 or more percent relief further with good orthotics within your shoe.

 - Surgery is an option to remove the spur to the top of the big toe joint.

 - This is traditionally a very successful surgery as no implants or screws ever need to be placed.

-- It is simply a small cut that is made on top of the big toe joint and with specialized equipment we can trim down this extra bone spur.
+- It is simply a small cut on top of the big toe joint, and with specialized equipment, we can trim down this extra bone spur.

 - So, do not enter into any type of surgery lightly.

 - There are many treatment guides, and they are explained best in this treatment video.

 A Bone Spur On Top of The Foot:

 - This type of bone spur develops in the middle of the foot.